MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-fine-tune.md

 ---
 author: alvinashcraft
-title: Fine-tune a model with the AI Toolkit for Visual Studio Code
+title: Fine-tune a model with the AI Toolkit for VS Code
-description: Fine-tune AI models locally using the AI Toolkit for Visual Studio Code. ms.author: aashcraft ms.date: 05/13/2024 ms.topic: article
+description: Learn how to set up your local Visual Studio Code environment and download and fine-tune AI models locally using the AI Toolkit for VS Code. ms.author: aashcraft ms.date: 09/11/2024 ms.topic: how-to
 no-loc: [AI Toolkit, VS Code, Visual Studio Code, Windows Subsystem for Linux]
+#customer intent: As a Windows developer, I want to learn how to fine-tune AI models locally using the AI Toolkit for Visual Studio Code so that I can create new skills, improve reliability of responses, and set the tone and format of the response.
 ---

 # Fine-tune a model with AI Toolkit for VS Code